-How to Impress at a Job Interview - Good Interview Technique
+How to Impress at a Job Interview: Good Technique

 You're doubtless aware of the need to say the right thing (and not say the wrong thing) at interview.

 You should also be aware that your appearance and general manner - the non-verbal signals you give, and the way you speak - will also usually form part of your assessment.

 Clean and Tidy

 Does this even need to be said?
 Clean, ironed and relatively new clothes are essential.
 If your appearance doesn't say 'I made an effort' you have just missed the easiest part of the interview to get right.